selwynpolit/d9book/book/twig.md

 ### Loop through entity reference items

-In
-`txg/web/themes/custom/txg/templates/content/node--news-story.html.twig` I need to loop through a bunch of entity reference values and build a string of id+id+id... (with an undefined number) so
+In `~/Sites/txg/web/themes/custom/txg/templates/content/node--news-story.html.twig` I need to loop through a bunch of entity reference values and build a string of `id+id+id...` (with an undefined number):

 ```twig
 {% set blah = '' %}